kaBeech/advent-of-code-solutions/2021-Deno-Fast/README.md

 For each Day I will include a time taken to complete (Part1, Part2, and Total).
 I will be running a stopwatch while I am at my computer working on the challenge.
 If I step away from my computer or switch to another task I will pause the stopwatch and resume it when I resume work on the challenge

-- These completion times will be in either notes.md or retrospective.md
+- These completion times will be in notes.md

 This folder was made to contrast with my Advent-Of-Code-2022 solutions, in which I am taking a more thorough approach